ESGF/sproket/README.md

     # Helpful commands for refining search.json
     #  Check valid field keys that can be used in the "fields" option
     sproket -config search.json -field.keys
+    #  Then check for valid values for any of the fields output from the above command
+    sproket -config search.json -values.for experiment_id

-    #  Check data nodes that can serve the result set
+    #  Check data nodes that can serve the result set, useful for specifying 'data_node_priority'
     sproket -config search.json -data.nodes

     # A list of HTTP URLs can be recorded for use by a different HTTP Client,